charlescearl/Slack-Summary/README.md

 3. Enter the request url as `<your-deployed-app-url>/slack`

 ## Using Summarize It plugin with slack

 Let's assume that that plugin is named <b>summary</b>.
 The plugin supports a small command line syntax with allows specification of the previous window of time to look back.
 Currently this can be specified in `minutes, days, or weeks`.
-Keyword search is coming soon.

 So to get the key messages from the last 5 days:

-   /summary 5 days
+   /summary -5 days

 Or to get a summary of the important messages over the last two weeks

-   /summary 2 weeks
+   /summary -2 weeks

 ## Screenshots